nashreve/SnakeTracker/README.md

 ESE Senior Design Project, Fall 2020

 # Introduction
 Hello!
-My name is Nathan Shreve, and I'm a fourth-year undergraduate student at university.
+My name is Nathan Shreve, and I'm a fourth-year undergraduate student at Washington University in St. Louis.
 I am currently studying Electrical Engineering, and am working on a team with Matthew Bridges to design a LoRa Network that utilizes implantable GPS end nodes to track the movement of snakes in a local nature conservancy.
 Outside of school, I enjoy running, hiking, and swimming, and I love to read science fiction novels!
 My favorite authors are Isaac Asimov and Arthur C. Clarke.

 For our project, we are building these implantable trackers to a certain set of specifications given to us by an ecologist who works for the nature conservancy.
 The specifications for the implant are given as follows: